Students talk at an event

 Recruitment and Intake

-At the end of recruitment, bids or invitations to membership are distributed and the new member orientation process begins.
-After completing orientation, new members are initiated into the organization.
+Panhellenic Association (PHA) - The Panhellenic Association oversees sororities affiliated with the National Panhellenic Conference.
+Primary recruitment is held at the beginning of the fall semester and allows students to meet chapter members through a structured, multi-day process.
+At the end of recruitment, bids or invitations to membership are distributed and the new member education process begins.
+After completing their new member education, new members are initiated into the organization.

 Costs